 On November 17, 2016, the Corporation was awarded a \$65,000,000 allocation of New Market Tax Credits from the Community Development Financial Institution (CDFI) Fund administered by the U.S. Department of Treasury for the 2015/2016 award year.
+The Corporation will allocate these tax credits into qualified projects in Alabama, Florida and Mississippi.
+As of December 31, 2018, the Corporation has \$7,500,000 in remaining tax credit allocations available to deploy from the 2016 allocation.
+On February 13, 2018, the Corporation was awarded a \$55,000,000 allocation of New Market Tax Credits from the Community Development Financial Institution (CDFI) Fund administered by the U.S. Department of Treasury for the 2017 award year.
 The Corporation will allocate these tax credits into qualified projects in Alabama and Florida.
-As of December 31, 2017, the Corporation has \$49,000,000 in remaining tax credit allocations available to deploy from the 2016 allocation.
+As of December 31, 2018, the Corporation has \$47,000,000 in remaining tax credit allocations available to deploy from the 2017 allocation.